samay58/bobby-browse/README.md

 3. Configure in the extension settings

 The fact checker uses GPT-4 for claim extraction and verification, combined with Exa's search API for finding reliable sources.

-## ✨ What Bobby Can Do

-- 🧠 **Makes Complex Things Simple**: Gets straight to the point with that "aha!" moment clarity
-- 📚 **Knows the Good Stuff**: Finds related gems from 40+ top intellectual blogs and publications
-- 🎯 **Reads the Room**: Adapts explanations to your needs (from ELI5 to "let's get technical")
-- 💡 **Wears Many Hats**:
-  - Hosts mini-debates (with actual good points on both sides!)
-  - Bullet-points like a pro
-  - Drops real-world examples that click
-  - Suggests reading that's actually worth your time
-- 🎨 **Looks Sharp**: Clean, modern interface that's easy on the eyes (dark mode included, because we're not savages)
-- ⌨️ **Quick on the Draw**: Just hit Ctrl+Shift+X (Cmd+Shift+X for the Mac folks) and Bobby's there

-## 🚀 Quick Start

-1. Clone this repository (Bobby needs a home!)
-2. Get your API keys:
-   - OpenAI API key from [OpenAI Platform](https://platform.openai.com/api-keys)
-   - Exa API key from [Exa.ai](https://exa.ai/docs/api)
-3. Copy `config.example.js` to `config.js` and add your keys
-4. Open Chrome and go to `chrome://extensions/`
-5. Enable "Developer mode" (top right)
-6. Click "Load unpacked" and point it to Bobby's folder

-## 💡 How to Use Bobby

-1. Find some text that makes you go "huh?"
-2. Select it, then either:
-   - Click the Bobby icon that pops up (he's friendly!)
-   - Right-click and pick "Explain with Bobby"
-   - Use the keyboard shortcut (Bobby's always ready)
-3. Pick how you want it explained
-4. Watch Bobby work his magic! ✨

-## 🔧 Under Bobby's Hood

-Bobby's built with:
-- Pure JavaScript (no framework bloat here!)
-- Chrome Extensions API (for that native feel)
-- OpenAI GPT API (the smart bits)
-- Exa API (for finding the good stuff)

-## 🤝 Make Bobby Smarter

-Got ideas to make Bobby even better?
-PRs welcome!

-1. Fork the repo
-2. Create your feature branch
-3. Make your magic happen
-4. Submit a PR

 Got big plans?
 Open an issue first - Bobby loves a good brainstorm!